pattonsgirl/CEG2350/Labs/Lab12/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

 ## Part 1 - tar it up
+With the semester wrapping up, it's time to prepare to lose access to your instances.
+Identify folders of work on your AWS instance you would like to save.
+If you have none, use the folder that conatins your local copy of your GitHub repository.
+While using GitHub to save work is an option, it is just as common to need to compress and transfer information.
+It is not required, but is interesting to look the the size of these folders pre and post compression

 Do the following on your AWS instance.
-Since we are wrapping up the semester, it's time to save your work and turn things off.
-Identify folder(s) you want to save for step 2 of this part.
-It is not required, but is interesting to look the the size of these folders pre and post compression

 1. For the `tar` command, write what each option below does:
    - `-c`